lab19digital/wp19/README.md

 # Start here

-You can skip this step if you already have gulp installed
+npm install -g gulp (You can skip this step if you already have gulp installed)

-npm install -g gulp

 npm install